HenrikBengtsson/x86-64-level/README.md

 x86-64-v3
 ```

-If you want to know an "explanation", specify option `--verbose`, e.g.
+If you want to get an explanation for the identified level, specify
+option `--verbose`, e.g.

 ```sh
 $ x86-64-level --verbose